-Watson beats Niemeier in Nottingham opener
+Watson 'hard done by' over lack of Wimbledon points

 However, 21-year-old British qualifier Sonay Kartal was beaten 6-3 5-7 6-2 by Poland's Magdalena Frech.

-In the men's draw at the grass-court tournament, Britons Arthur Fery, Ryan Peniston and George Loffhagen also play on Monday.
+In the men's draw at the grass-court tournament, Britons Arthur Fery, Ryan Peniston and George Loffhagen were also scheduled to compete on Monday before play was suspended because of rain.

+Fery was tied at one set apiece against 2016 champion Steve Johnson - the American ahead with the third set on serve, leading 6-4 3-6 2-1.

 Three-time Grand Slam champion Andy Murray has taken a wildcard entry following his Surbiton Trophy victory on Sunday, while Dan Evans, Liam Broady and Jan Choinski are also competing.